Utility functions

-Allows one to play the game using keyboard.
+Allows the user to play the environment using a keyboard.

 Parameters: